ji5jan1/travel-things/summer-travels/flight-review/flight-reviews.md

 🛩️ A320 (JA-09JJ)<br>
 📺 No PTV 👎🏻<br>
 🍱 No meals 👎🏻<br>
 **Comments:** Very short domestic flight with almost 0 service.
 They have a very strict carry-on policy (7kg)!
+So glad that I grabbed breakfast before boarding!

 ---